wso2/open-mcp-auth-proxy/README.md

   client_id: "<client_id>"                    # Client ID of the M2M app
   client_secret: "<client_secret>"            # Client secret of the M2M app

-  # Only required if you are using the latest version of the MCP specification
   resource_identifier: "http://localhost:8080" # URL of the MCP proxy server
   authorization_servers:
     - "https://example.idp.com" # Base URL of the identity provider